-MBA 601 Economic Analysis A. An intensive survey of microeconomic theory 1.5 B. An intensive survey of macroeconomic theory 1.5 MBA 602 Fundamentals of Accounting A. An intensive survey of financial accounting 1.5 B. An intensive survey of management accounting 1.5 MBA 604 Probability and Statistics for Business Decision Making 3.0 MBA 605 Fundamentals of Managerial Finance 1.5 MBA 606 Management 3.0 MBA 607 Principles of Marketing 1.5 MBA 608 Operations Analysis A: Operations Research/Management Science 1.5 B: Production/Operations Management 1.5
+MBA 601 Economic Analysis

+A. An intensive survey of microeconomic theory 1.5 B. An intensive survey of macroeconomic theory 1.5 MBA 602 Fundamentals of Accounting A. An intensive survey of financial accounting 1.5 B. An intensive survey of management accounting 1.5 MBA 604 Probability and Statistics for Business Decision Making 3.0 MBA 605 Fundamentals of Managerial Finance 1.5

+MBA 606 Management 3.0

+MBA 607 Principles of Marketing 1.5

+MBA 608 Operations Analysis

+A: Quantitative Business Analysis 1.5

+B: Production/Operations Management 1.5

 Computer applications skills All students must demonstrate computer skills.
-This may be done in one of four ways:
+This may be done in one of three ways:

 - 1. A grade of C (2.0) from a regionally accredited institution of higher education in a computer skills course. - 2.
-Successful completion of a computer applications skills exemption exam. - 3.
-A grade of C (2.0) in ABU 190, Introduction to Computers in Business. - 4.
-Those students who can document substantial work in computer skills may have this requirement waived at the discretion of the MBA director.
+Successful completion of a computer application skills exemption exam. - 3.
+A grade of C (2.0) in ABU 190, Introduction to Computers in Business.